 - You might be trying to reset the password on an account that belongs to someone else.
-Make sure you entered the right email address on the password-assistance page.
+Make sure you entered the right email address.
 If you made a typo, try again.

 - Someone might have hijacked your account and added it.

 If you still have access to one of the options, try using it to reset your password.
-Once you’re back in your account, check all your account details, delete any information you don't recognize, and walk through the Security Checklist to secure your account and computer.
+Once you’re back in your account, check all your account details, delete any information you don't recognize, and walk through the Security Checkup to help secure your account and computer.

 If you're on our password-assistance page and don't have access to any of the recovery options, click the link on that page to verify your identity in order to fill out our Account Recovery form.